CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/installation_guide.rst

    DARTassembler installtest --path

 This command will run a brief test of the ``assembler``, ``ligandfilters`` and ``dbinfo`` module of DART, without saving any files.
-If you run DART for the very first time, it may be that there is a short delay of around 30s while pip sets up everything.
+If this command displays any errors, please `let us know immediately so we can fix it. <https://github.com/CCEMGroupTCD/DART/issues>`_ Also, if you run DART for the very first time, it may be that there is a short delay of around 30s while pip sets up everything.
 That is normal and only happens once.

 Ready to go?
 Let's start off with the :ref:`quickstart` or check out the :ref:`DART modules <module_overview>`!